LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Experiments

 (3) LED (w/ RT) + LEX (Continue) is slightly better than LED + LEX (Continue) and DEN (w/ RT) + LEX (Continue), once again proving that our lexical rank-consistent regularization is complementary to the ranker distillation.

-\paragraph{Impact of Different Components.}
+\paragraph{\textbf{Impact of Different Components.}}

-We conduct a comprehensive ablation study to investigate the impact of lexical hard negatives and rank-consistent regularization method.
-Tab.~\ref{tab:ablation} reports the results of removing each components.
-We can observe that the pair-wise rank-consistent regularization plays an important role in lexical learning because removing it will bring significant performance degradation.
-Without regularization, dense retriever trained with mixed hard negatives can only achieve comparable even slightly worse performance than the dense retriever trained with only self negatives.
-The reason behind this is a part of LEX-sampled negatives, as self-adversarial examples for LEX, may not effectively challenge pure dense retrievers but disturb dense self-adversarial training over its own hard negatives.
-When the dense retriever is equipped with lexicon-aware capability by our rank-consistent regularization, the LEX-augmented negatives become very effective to challenge the retriever for great performance.
-This can prove from the side that our method can inject lexicon-rich information into a dense retriever.
-As we can observe, the performance can be significantly improved only when lexical hard negatives are equipped with rank regularization from the lexicon-aware teacher.
+We conduct an ablation study to further investigate the impact of lexical hard negatives and rank-consistent regularization method.
+Tab.~\ref{tab:ablation} reports the results of removing each component.
+We can observe that pair-wise rank-consistent regularization plays an important role in lexical learning because removing it will bring significant performance degradation on MRR@10 metric.
 In addition, we can find that both negatives provided by LEX (Warm-up) and LEX (Continue) are both helpful for the contrastive training of the dense retriever, and removing both of them results in a more obvious performance drop.

-\paragraph{Effects on Model Predictions.} To further check the effect of learning lexicon-aware capability on the LED, we illustrate the distribution shift of predictions of dense retriever before and after lexical enlightenment in Fig.~\ref{fig:distribution-shift}.
+\paragraph{\textbf{Effects on Model Predictions.}} To further check the effects of learning lexicon-aware capability on the LED, we illustrate the distribution shift of predictions of dense retrievers before and after lexical enlightenment in Fig.~\ref{fig:distribution-shift}.
 We can make the following observations: (1) In both two sets of query-passage pairs, compared to DEN distributions, the score distributions of LED are clearly shifting to the LEX, showing the success of lexical knowledge learning.
-(2) LED's distribution remains more overlap with DEN instead of LEX, which proves that our rank-consistent regularization method could keep LED's dense retriever properties, thanks to its weak supervision signal.
+(2) LED's distribution remains more overlaps with DEN instead of LEX, which proves that our rank-consistent regularization method could keep LED's dense retriever properties, thanks to the weak supervision signal.